FOR DETAILS OF THE NEXT LA PEINE, SCROLL DOWN TO

 Tuesday’s Box dream on Walker’s Court, Berwick Street

 Chris & Carol and brand new baby granddaughter!

 Oh, what fun we had!
 Friday 3rd May

 20th April 2019 I’ve been reading a lot of background material, ready for my return to research in quantum mechanics in June at York University, afer a year’s medical leave of absence.
 I’ve just started ‘The Many Worlds of Hogh Everett III’, by Peter Byrne, one of about 30 books I’ve read these last 3 months.

 He developed the ‘Many worlds’ interpretation of quantum mechanics in the mid 1950’s, but the science establishment laughed it off, and he subsequently extracted himself into a government position, ostensibly to plan the consquences of nuclear war, or ‘War games’ for the Cold War.
 “Thinking the unthinkable”.

 Ironically, the ‘Many worlds’, or ‘Multivese’ interpretations are highly respected viewpoints today, in both cosmology and philosophy.

 He was a cold man – perhaps appropriate, considering his role in deciding the fete of the human race.
+Everett headed the influencial government group WSEG (computational), who’s aim was to destroy the USSR, China & Eastern Europe in one go.
+That was the mission.
 He maybe considered it an academic role, however, as human life would continue after annilation in an alternative ‘Possible world’!